 As a professional engineer he worked as a consultant/advisor to around 20 projects of national importance including largest infrastructure development projects in the country.
 He is one of the pioneers of design and construction of high-rise building in the country.
 He worked as a member of the International Panel of Expert for the Design and Construction of Bangabandhu Bridge on the river Jamuna and presently working as a Member, Panel of Expert for the design and construction of - Padma Multipurpose Bridge.
 He contributed towards preparation of National Environmental Quality Standards (EQS), Bangladesh Building Code, Coastal Environmental Management Plan, Multipurpose Cyclone Shelter Program and Arsenic Mitigation Policy and Implementation Plan for Bangladesh.

 He coordinated collaborating research on arsenic contamination of groundwater with Massachusetts Institute of Technology (MIT, USA), University of Cincinnati (UC, USA), Columbia University (USA), United Nations University (UNU), Swiss Federal Institute of Aquatic Science & Technology (EAWAG) and University of Miyazaki (Japan).
 Research work in collaboration with MIT resulted in a breakthrough in the understanding the mechanism of arsenic contamination of groundwater and joint works with international scientist helped to develop a policy direction to ensure arsenic-safe water in arsenic affected areas.
-He has over 160 high quality publications having large number of citations of his works in scholarly literature.
-He authored and edited 20 books held in 215 libraries worldwide.
+He has over 160 high quality publications having over 7,500 of citations of his works in scholarly literature.
+He authored and edited 20 books held in 154 libraries worldwide.
 He contributed few chapters in books published by globally reputed publishers and organizations.
-In a Google Web metric survey in May 2015 conducted on the basis of Google Scholar Citation, he was listed as one of the top scientists in Bangladesh.
-Professor Ahmed delivered invited/keynote lectures to disseminate and share knowledge and research outcomes at around 80 regional/international events in over 27 countries and about 50 national events in Bangladesh.